-For backwards compatibilty reasons Conversations also supports OTR and OpenPGP.
+For backwards compatibility reasons Conversations also supports OpenPGP.

 XMPP is an extensible protocol.
 These extensions are defined in so called XEPs.
 Conversations supports a couple of those XEPs to improve reliability and all in all provide for a better user experience.

 There is a chance that your current XMPP server does not support these extensions; therefore to get the most out of Conversations you should consider either switching to an XMPP server that does or — even better — run your own XMPP server for you and your friends.

 We also made it very easy to register an account on our very own XMPP server conversations.im.

 The internet connection on cell phones is rather unstable.
 It constantly switches between WiFi and 3G and might even drop out on occasion.
 The XEP-0198: Stream Managment allows Conversations to survive those switches.
 Instead of having to establish a completely new session the servers gives the client a 5 minute window to resume a previously established session.
 Messages that arrived in the mean time will be redelivered automatically.